mirober/mathfly-site/installation.md

 2. Open up the zip file downloaded
 3. Extract the `mathfly-master` folder, you can put it anywhere but it is common to use `user\Documents\NatLink`.
     ![Directory]({{ site.baseurl }}/images/directory.png)
-4. Install dependencies and configure Natlink by running the `install.bat`.
+4. Install dependencies and configure Natlink by running the `install.bat` **as administrator**.
 Note that this script assumes that python and natlink were installed in their default locations (`C:\`), if this is not the case you may need to edit the script.

 ## 4. Setup and launch